-After eating our lunch, we proceeded to the viewing deck which we’re told that shows a different perspective of the terraces.
-We hired a local to guide us around the village but according to a tourist that we had met, she didn’t get any and still able to explore the area with ease.
+After eating our lunch, we proceeded to the viewing deck which we’re told shows a different perspective of the terraces.
+We hired a local to guide us around the village but according to a tourist that we had met, she didn’t get any and was still able to explore the area with ease.
 Some parts of the terraces were already paved so everyone can easily cross them, just be careful when climbing higher or descending as the steps going up and down are steep and you need to extend those legs of yours.

 BATAD RICE TERRACES

 After an hour and a half, we reached the highest point in the amphitheater rice terraces.
 It shows a 360-degree view of greens, steps, and the surrounding mountains.
 We were very tired from the climbing and the heat of the sun but the view made us forget it all.
 The view was amazing!
-Seeing the vastness of the terraces made us wonder how did the Ifugaos made them without the modern tools and what made us more amazed is that it is located on the slope of the mountains.
-Our trip going to Batad was almost 8 hours because of the traffic we faced at the nearby province but seeing all of these, we can say that it was all worth it.
+Seeing the vastness of the terraces made us wonder how the Ifugaos made them without the modern tools and what made us more amazed is that it is located on the slope of the mountains.
+Our trip going to Batad was almost 8 hours because of the traffic we faced in the nearby province but after seeing all of these, we can say that it was all worth it.

 Tappiyah Falls is also located in Batad, one of the wonders you can explore near the village.
 Unfortunately, we didn’t go as it started to rain when we were there and our guide told us not to push through because of a possible landslide that may occur on the trail going down.

-The next post will be our adventure going to the village of Buscalan in Kalinga.
+The next post will be about our adventure going to the village of Buscalan in Kalinga.
 Don’t forget to check it out too! 🙂

 - Batad, Ifugao, Cordillera Administrative Region, Philippines